What is Luna?

 How does Luna support the best clinical outcomes?

 When it’s easy to get treatment, patients are more likely to complete their course of care.
-That’s why providing on-demand treatment leads to getting to the best outcomes. ~70% of patients don’t complete their care plans at traditional outpatient clinics.
+That’s why providing in-home treatment leads to getting to the best outcomes. ~70% of patients don’t complete their care plans at traditional outpatient clinics.

 During Luna appointments, each visit provides 45-55 minutes of patient-facing time.
 That is 3-4x the industry standard for time with a PT, enabling better care.
 Luna patients are able to develop a trusting clinical relationship with their therapist, because they work together for the entire course of care.
 In between appointments, Luna’s patient app helps drive engagement and adherence.